bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 To understand this in a real-world context, think of buttons in an elevator.

-The vertical arrangement of buttons isn\'t enough for someone to understand their meaning.
+The vertical arrangement of buttons isn&apos;t enough for someone to understand their meaning.

 To convey the meaning or semantics of the button, numbers are added so that people know which button will take them to which floor.

-When you write HTML it\'s good practice to semantically describe the content.
+When you write HTML it&apos;s good practice to semantically describe the content.

 This allows search engines and accessibility software such as screen